joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/25/world/europe/spain-brad-pitt.html

 **One Person Killed in Bus Hijacking in Los Angeles**\
 `A person with a gun hijacked a bus early Wednesday while several passengers were onboard, the police said.
-The hijacker was taken into custody.`\
+A suspect was taken into custody.`\
 https://nytimes.com/2024/09/25/us/bus-hijacked-los-angeles-california.html

 **Inside a Trump Ad Ridiculing Harris Over Taxpayer-Paid Gender Transition Surgery**\